Javid-Sadigli/Stonks-Finance--overview/README.md

 1. **Frontend to ms-main**:
    - The frontend sends a user request (e.g., stock symbol search, prediction query) to `ms-main`.
-   - Example: `GET /api/stocks/{symbol}/predict`
+   - Example: `GET /api/v1/stock_predictor/stock-overview`

 2. **ms-main to ms-ai-yahoo-finance**:
    - `ms-main` forwards the request to `ms-ai-yahoo-finance`.
-   - Example: `POST /stocks/{symbol}/predict`
+   - Example: `GET /stock-overview`

 3. **ms-ai-yahoo-finance to Yahoo Finance**:
    - `ms-ai-yahoo-finance` fetches stock data from Yahoo Finance when required.
-   - Example: Fetch historical stock data for training models.
+   - Example: Get overview of all stocks.

 4. **Response Handling**:
    - `ms-ai-yahoo-finance` processes the request and sends a response to `ms-main`.